ggandor/leap.nvim/README.md

 -- responsible for displaying stuff. require('leap').opts.on_beacons = function (targets, _, _)
   for _, t in ipairs(targets) do
-    -- Overwrite the `offset` value in all targets.
+    -- Overwrite the `offset` value in all beacons.
     -- target.beacon looks like: { <offset>, <extmark_opts> }
     if t.label and t.beacon then t.beacon[1] = 0 end
   end